OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 secureDB.close()
 ```

-If encrypted SQLite databases are used, determine whether the password is hard-coded in the source, stored in shared preferences, or hidden somewhere else in the code or filesystem.
-Secure ways to retrieve the key include:
+Secure ways to retrieve the database key include:

 - Asking the user to decrypt the database with a PIN or password once the app is opened (weak passwords and PINs are vulnerable to brute force attacks)
 - Storing the key on the server and allowing it to be accessed from a web service only (so that the app can be used only when the device is online)